 Patrick Hopkins - Chairperson

 Sandra Chambers is a company director and chartered tax adviser.
 She has published in Ireland and internationally on taxation policy and practice and is founder/director of the specialist tax advisory firm, Vico.
-She holds a BCL degree from UCD and a LLM degree from Kings College London.
+She holds a BCL degree from UCD and a LLM degree from Kings College, London.

 Patricia is a solicitor who has worked in both the private and public sectors, including over 25 years in various roles with IDA Ireland.

 Since June 2005 Fergus Finlay has been Chief Executive of Barnardos children’s charity.
-For around twenty years prior to that he was employed as Senior Adviser to the Labour Party, serving in three Governments and working for the Party in opposition.
-He was one of the drafters of the Downing Street Declaration and was centrally involved in the election of President Mary Robinson in 1990, together with other political events of the period.
+For around twenty years prior to that he was employed as Senior Adviser to the Labour Party, serving in three governments and working for the party in opposition.
+He was one of the drafters of the 'Downing Street Declaration' and was centrally involved in the election of President Mary Robinson in 1990, together with other political events of the period.
 He also served for three years as a Director of Wilson Hartnell Public Relations.
 He is the author of four best-selling books.
 He has founded a number of organisations that campaign for the rights of people with disabilities, and was Chairperson of Special Olympics Ireland for four years.
-He broadcasts regularly on radio and television, and contributes a weekly column to the Irish Examiner.
+He is also Chairman of Lakers, an organisation that works to provide services for people with an intellectual disability in the Bray/South Dublin area, and in 2016 was appointed as Chair of the government’s Implementation Group in respect of a Comprehensive Employment Strategy for people with disabilities.
+He broadcasts regularly on radio and television, and contributes a weekly column to the 'Irish Examiner'.